Japan cautiously moves toward stern response to Russia after years of trying to improve relations

-Japan has been more decisive in joining G-7 countries in condemning Kremlin than in 2014, when then-Prime Minister Shinzo Abe reluctantly joined Western allies to impose symbolic sanctions on Moscow amid his rapprochement with Russian President Vladimir Putin.
+Japan has been more decisive in joining G-7 countries’ condemnation of the Kremlin than in 2014, when then-Prime Minister Shinzo Abe reluctantly joined Western allies to impose symbolic sanctions on Moscow amid his rapprochement with Russian President Vladimir Putin.

 But it remains to be seen whether Japan’s actions this time will match its stern rhetoric.